VardanMelik/bixrp-old/src/bixd/app/ledger/README.md

 ## Ledger Priorities ##

-There are two ledgers that are the most important for a rippled server to have:
+There are two ledgers that are the most important for a bixd server to have:

  - The consensus ledger and
  - The last validated ledger.